 - Highly customized profile with HTTP listener

-The strangest case was the second scenario in which the HTTPSC2DoneRight.sh script was used to generate the Amazon like profile.
+The strangest case was the second scenario in which the HTTPSC2DoneRight.sh script was used to generate the Amazon-like profile.
 In this case with a 64-bit payload, I observed that the second binary stage of payload was delivered just fine.
-After that delivery comes the initial HTTP GET request.
-The Amazon like script above generates a GET REQUEST as follows.
+After that delivery comes to the initial HTTP GET request.
+The Amazon-like script above generates a GET REQUEST as follows.

 What is completely bizarre is that the C2 Channel back to Cobalt Strike is NOT ESTABLISHED, but furthermore there is absolutely no output or feedback of malicious activity on the client workstation.

-I decided to break out the packet sniffer, and noted the payload delivery observation of second stage, and then saw that connection requests were being immediately torn down with a TCP RESET when the client side attempted the GET request above.
+I decided to break out the packet sniffer and noted the payload delivery observation of the second stage, and then saw that connection requests were being immediately torn down with a TCP RESET when the client-side attempted the GET request above.